-So, we have pulled together some stats that should change the way you think about your own security.
+So, we have pulled together some home burglary statistics that should change the way you think about your own security.
 Together, let’s make security something that can prevent a home burglary from happening in the first place.

 A home burglary takes place approximately every three minutes in Australia.